Costing your application

 Senior Research Fellowship

-Salaries should be costed on the appropriate academic or clinical scale.
+Up to 50% of the applicant’s salary costs can be requested according to experience on the appropriate scientific or clinical salary scale, including London weighting if relevant.
+Host research organisations will be required to provide a minimum of 50% of the applicant’s salary for the duration of the award.
 The salary of one additional staff member can be included for this fellowship.
 This should be either a technician or a junior post-doctoral position.

 General points regarding salary

 - The percentage of inflation used must be included in the application and be in line with the most recent pay award agreed by the institution and no more than 2% (as at May 2015 and this will be periodically reviewed).

 - London weighting applies to any applicant applying from an institution in London.

 - Reasonable research expenses directly related to your proposal can be applied for such as consumables and small pieces of equipment.

 - Any equipment costed into the grant should not exceed £30,000 in total value.

 - Costs for the purchase and maintenance of laboratory animals can be applied for.
 Studies involving animals must provide adequate details on the number, species, strain and associated costs of animals to be used in the study.
 Justification for the use of animals and why a suitable alternative cannot be used must also be provided.
 We are a signatory to the Concordat on Openness on Animal Research and support the principle of the 3Rs.

 - Costs to cover travel and accommodation (if required) to a collaborating institution can be requested.